 Mera Peak (6,470m/21,228ft) is the highest NMA trekking peak in Nepal and lies on the edge of famous Khumbu region.
-The peak boasts an absolutely stunning summit panorama that includes five of the world’s 8,000m peaks- Mt.
+The peak boasts an absolutely stunning summit panorama that includes five of the world’s 8,000m peaks such as Mt.
 Kanchenjunga, Mt.
 Makalu, Mt.
 Lhotse, Mt.
 Cho Oyu and Mt.
 Everest.
 Mera Peak is becoming more popular among trekkers as it is ideally a suitable mountain for beginners.
 Although Mera Peak is physically very demanding, the climbing itself is quite technically straightforward not exceeding 30° on the snow slopes.
-The only qualification required to climb Mera Peak is excellent physical fitness and passion to adventure sports.
+Therefore, the only qualification required to climb Mera Peak is excellent physical fitness and passion to adventure sports.

 - Nepal's highest permitted trekking peak